gumpu/GalaxyNGV2/Design/goals.md

 3. Make it easy to host a game on different platforms;
 4. Player should be able to prepare orders off-line;
 5. Make it such no reboot is necessary for the coming 10 years.
+6. Have a good AI that can take over a position of a player that dropped out of the game.

 vi: spell spl=en ft=markdown